ericzrinsky/discogs/case_study.md

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i22.png "Environment Quick Look")

-Paste the token in your clipboard into the "refresh_token" textboxes and fill out the remainder of the fields with the following details:
+Paste the token from your clipboard into the "refresh_token" textboxes and fill out the remainder of the fields with the following details:

 * user_id: ```your Spotify username```
 * country_code: ``country code in ISO 3166-1 format``
-* N: ```defaults to 5 and provides this number of tracks from each related artist.```
+* N: ```defaults to 5 and includes this number of tracks from each related artist```
-* artists: ```List of artists generated in an array of strings.
+* artists: ```List of artists in an array of strings.
 One is selected at random as the key for the generated playlist```

-We'll re-use our array from the "[Lookup Artist Codes in Spotify](#lookup) step above to populate our request:
+We'll re-use the array from the "[Lookup Artist Codes in Spotify](#lookup) step above to populate the request:

 ```
 ["6tEdQbmg3bKE6IjmH5hO9d", "2s4gtd98phMFZf7dMagxjU",